tibbben/geospatial-visualization/syllabus.md

 >  [slide deck](slides/slides100.html){:target="\_blank"}

 *__Week 11 (Nov.
-1 - Nov.
-5):__ Environmental Justice and Vector Analysis in GIS*
+2):__ Environmental Justice and Vector Analysis in GIS*

 Determine geographical areas that meet several criteria using vector based operations to combine multiple vector layers that represent individual criteria.
-An environmental justice example based on ??? will be used to illustrate these processes.
+An environmental justice example based on social vulnerabilities in the face of climate change will be used to illustrate these processes.
 An alternative example will use vector-based GIS analysis to identify potential site locations for marijuana dispensaries in San Francisco.

 > Learning Objectives